About the Book

 It’s a bold title, why should I care?

-At first sight, the book’s title might sound hyperbolic, worse case incredulous.
-If you are wondering why you should entertain the idea of browsing its pages, please click on the author’s bio above.
-Since the book is titled “Predicting The Next 100 Year Corporations” a look at the author’s track record and prior predictions will reveal they’ve all come true except for Zola, predicted in 2018; but still has five years to go.
+predicted in 2018; but still has five years to go.
 The author takes his work seriously, cares deeply about precision and the outcome matching, or exceeding any aforementioned predicted timeframe.
 Some huge names and public figures predicted Bitcoin’s future price, but eighty five percent were woefully off-base.
 It’s compiled online if you care to see.
 The author predicted Bitcoin will rise to, or above $15,000 in fourteen months; aligning to May 2020 or shortly after.
 Obviously, the pandemic wasn’t factored in, but it still came to fruition in the same year.
 Prediction day March 3, 2019 Bitcoin price was $3,748.
 It crossed $15,000 on November 5, 2020.
 Please view substantiating tweet.
-The concepts are conveyed using the lindy effect.
-It simply means if you pick up the book in thirty years, its thesis and framework will be as valid as they are today.
+The concept is conveyed via the lindy effect.
+It simply means if you pick up the book in thirty years; the integrity of the thesis will retain its validity.

 What is the book about?